uchicago-2023-capp30122/30122-project-the_watchdogs/README.md

 ## Part 1: Gathering the Data

 In order to analyze coverage of the January 6th insurrection at the Capitol, article data from NYT, CNN, and FOX must be gathered through the use of web scraping and/or an API.
+This process can take several minutes to run, so we have saved the json files down in the ``data`` directory.

-The code for completeing this can be found in each source's respective directory: ``cnn/scrape_cnn.py``, ``fox/scrape_fox.py``, and ``nyt/scrape_nyt.py``.
-Each of these sources can be scraped individually in the interpreter by running the following:
+If you would like to run the scraper yourself, the code for completeing this can be found in each source's respective directory: ``cnn/scrape_cnn.py``, ``fox/scrape_fox.py``, and ``nyt/scrape_nyt.py``, and each of these sources can be scraped individually in the interpreter by running the following:

 ``$ python3 -m cnn/scrape_cnn.py``